 - Applicant should have passed an approved examination or he should posses a qualification approved under section 14 of the Pharmacy Act or is a registered pharmacist in another state.

 Documents and procedure may vary state to state.
 Some states start online registration while some states still accept manual application form.
-Candidate should confirm first at State Pharmacy council for documentation and registration for Pharmacist before apply.
-Common documents require for apply for pharmacist registration are as follow:
+Candidate should confirm first at State Pharmacy council for documentation and registration process before apply.
+Common documents require for apply for registration are as follow:

 - Application Form with prescribed format along with attested latest photographs of Candidates.